Finesse/TestTaskOrderApplication/readme.md

 1. Install [Node.js](http://nodejs.org/)
 2. Open the project root directory in a console and execute `npm install` (required only once)
 3. Execute `npm run watch`
-4. Before commiting execute `npm run prod` to have production-ready assets in the repository
+4. Before commiting the code, execute `npm run prod` to have production-ready assets in the repository